The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Image of a wood sander in action

-A sander of wood is one of the most essential equipment that craftsmen require and come in various types.
 Let’s start simple.
 A flat lightweight sander is used by hand to rub against surfaces.
-Then come to the updated versions, also known as power sanders (the different types of power sanders will be discussed later on).
-But suffice to say these do a modernized job and can polish the surface in different patterns, using sandpaper.
+Then there are more modern versions also known as power sanders (the different types of power sanders will be discussed later on).
+Most power sanders can polish the surface in different patterns, using sandpaper.

-Whereas, the lower the coarse grit (40-60 grits), the lower the quality of the abrasive which means that it’ll be appropriate for merely scraping off materials.
+Whereas, the lower the coarse grit (40-60 grits), the lower the quantity of the abrasive which means that it’ll be appropriate for merely scraping off materials.
 Moreover, there also exist fine sandpapers of about (360-400 grits) which are most suitable for finishing off surfaces.

 It is important to note the difference between scraping, smoothing, and finishing off surfaces.
-It is also necessary to choose the suitable coarse grits of sandpapers that will work well with the nature of your work.
+It is also necessary to choose suitable coarse grits of sandpapers that will work well with the nature of your work.

-Now it is no secret that he found the wood bar tops to be disturbing, for they would cause bruises to his elbows.
+Now, it is no secret that he found the wood bar tops to be disturbing, for they would cause bruises to his elbows.
 Therefore, in 1916, he designed and created a sanding machine specifically innovated to refurbish the bar tops.
 Here we are centuries later still inspired by his genius invention.

 Image of an orbital sander

-1. Belt Sander
+i.
+Belt Sander

 Image of an Electric belt sander

-This is one of the major requirements of any contemporary workshops.
+This is one of the major requirements of any contemporary workshop.
 The belt sander, true to its name, uses a sanding belt that comes enfolded upon its two drums.
 The drum placed at the front moves freely whereas the back-end drum is motorized.

 The belt sander comes in various sizes, and if you are new at woodworking; the small size of about (3*18 inches) would be most suitable since it is easiest to handle and learn on.
 The larger belt sander (3*24 inches) is favored by professionals for its more pronounced speed, balance, and power.

-1. Orbital Sander
+ii.
+Orbital Sander

 Image of the best orbital sander